rohit12crj/Study-Notes/SRE/Notes.md

 - The database was RDS Multi-AZ, which provides synchronous replication and automatic failover within 1–2 minutes.
 - We also configured automated backups, snapshots, and S3 cross-region replication for disaster recovery.
 - Infrastructure was managed using Terraform, so in case of a disaster we could recreate the infrastructure quickly through our CI/CD pipelines.

 ---
+✅ what is a runbook

+---
+✅ What is the difference between monitoring , observability & tracing

+---
+✅ What is blameless postmortem

+✅ Your SLO is consitently violated.
+What do you do

+✅ Explain the incident response lifecycle

+✅ What is chaos engineering

+---
 ✅